 The War Reparations Centre has conducted four applied research projects in 2017.
-The results will be published in Spring 2018:
+The following three reports are now available:

 The reports are the fruits of our cooperation with ACIL, the Syria Legal Network, students, and PAX.
 The project has been sponsored by Amsterdam University Fund, the Nuhanovic Foundation, Amnesty International and PAX.
 All publications will be online in Spring 2018.
 For more information please contact F.firstname.lastname@example.org.

 The WRC hosts a half a day seminar with members of the UN Commission of Inquiry on Syria.

 Time and location tba.

 Register with F.email@example.com.

 The WRC is organinising an international conference on accountability of the Turkish state for international crimes committed in Southeast Turkey in 2015 and 2016.
 The two-day event brings together Turkish and Turkish-Kurdish lawyers and international legal experts to analyze national, European and international mechanisms responding to international crimes committed by the Turkish state.
 Read more.

 The Amsterdam University Fund awarded WRC interns a grant for their research project Ten legal questions, a legal guide into the Syria conflict.
 Read more.